Peace Vespers – 7:30pm Wednesday, May 22, 2024 in Hobbs Hall and on Zoom

 Our social hour in Hobbs Hall is open to all.
 Connect with others, learn about the church, find out about programs and other opportunities to connect.

-Acme, Giant Eagle, and Meijer grocery gift cards will be available for purchase.
+Acme, Giant Eagle, and Meijer grocery gift cards are available for purchase every 2nd and 4th Sunday each month.
 Learn more about this fundraiser.

-A multi-platform service (both in-person and on Zoom) guest led by CLM Deb Kotte (UU Congregation of Greater Canton), Worship Associate Lori Mirkin-McGee, and Musician Brad Bolton.
+A multi-platform service (both in-person and on Zoom) led by Heidi Shaffer Bish with Worship Associate Randy Bish.

 CLICK HERE to view, download, or print the Order of Service.